RootedOne/WizWizBot-AutoBackup/README.md

 ## LICENSE

-idk what `GPL-3.0 license` is i ain't readin' all of that it just soudns cool.
+idk what `GPL-3.0 license` is i ain't readin' all of that it just sounds cool.